qoherent/ria-hub-docs/docs/content/.Administration/command-line.md

 2020/08/02 11:32:29 ...rm/session_schema.go:360:Sync() [W] Table user Column keep_activity_private db default is , struct default is 0
 ```

-You can cause Gitea to recreate these tables and copy the old data into the new table
+You can cause RIA Hub to recreate these tables and copy the old data into the new table
 with the defaults set appropriately by using:

 ```
 gitea doctor recreate-table user
 ```

-You can ask Gitea to recreate multiple tables using:
+You can ask RIA Hub to recreate multiple tables using:

 ```
 gitea doctor recreate-table table1 table2 ...
 ```

-And if you would like Gitea to recreate all tables simply call:
+And if you would like RIA Hub to recreate all tables simply call:

 ```
 gitea doctor recreate-table